Skydio/revup/docs/revup.md

 using the branch from this fork.
 If empty, remote-name is used for both pushing and creating the pull request.

+Github does not allow base branches of pull requests to be in a different fork, so reviews with a Relative: label will be deferred until its base merges.
+Relative-Branch cannot be used across forks.

 **--editor**
 : The user's preferred editor, used for various message and file editing.
 If not set, value is taken first from "git config core.editor"